 - 1 teaspoon cumin

-- Unwrap pressed tofu and slice into thin strips (I used a mandolin slicer on the ¼" setting) and lay on a flat, non-stick surface (such as parchment paper).
+- Slice tofu into thin strips (⅛ to ¼-inch thick) and lay on a flat surface (such as parchment paper).

-- Mix together spices in a small bowl.
-Sprinkle half of the spice blend on top of the tofu strips and gently pat the spices down with your fingertips.
+- Stir nutritional yeast (if using), paprika, cumin, and cayenne pepper or chipotle powder, salt, and pepper until evenly mixed.
+Sprinkle half of the spice blend on top of the tofu strips and gently rub the spices into the tofu with your fingertips.